lzl124631x/algorithm/stl/cpp-stl.md

 `unordered_set`, `unordered_map`, `unordered_multiset`, `unordered_multimap` are not sorted and organize their elements using hash tables.
 When you don't care about the ordering, use them.
 Their average time complexities are constants.

+**unordered** containers have greater initialization overhead compared to **ordered** counterparts.
+So don't create and destroy temporary **unordered** containers over and over again within loop which will significantly degrade the run time performance.

 ## array

 If you know the length of the array, use `array<int, N>` where `N` is the fixed length (e.g. `array<int, 3>`), instead of `vector<int>`, because `array` will be more performant than `vector`.